 - Fulvestrant is contraindicated in pregnancy.
 Adequate contraception should be used by both sexes during treatment, and for at least 2 years after the last dose.

 - Fertility effects: Probable

 Treating physicians may decide to monitor more or less frequently for individual patients but should always consider recommendations from the product monograph.

 Recommended Clinical Monitoring

-- Clinical assessment of injection site reactions, hot flashes, fatigue, thromboembolism and musculoskeletal effects; at each visit
+Clinical assessment of injection site reactions, hypersensitivity, estrogen deprivation symptoms, fatigue, thromboembolism and musculoskeletal effects; At each visit

 Grade toxicity using the current NCI-CTCAE (Common Terminology Criteria for Adverse Events) version

 - Renal function tests; Baseline and repeat as clinically indicated

 Outpatient prescription; drug administration at Cancer Centre or physician's office

 Chia S, Gradishar W, Mauriac L, et al. Double-blind, randomized placebo controlled trial of fulvestrant compared with exemestane after prior nonsteroidal aromatase inhibitor therapy in postmenopausal women with hormone receptor-positive, advanced breast cancer: results from EFECT.
 J Clin Oncol 2008; 26:1664-70.